 Sunlight Requirements Full sun

-Moisture Requirements Wet with a few inches of water above the soil
+Moisture Requirements Wet with up to 10 inches of water above the soil

 Bloom Purple flowers in Mid June throughout August above the foliage